The Meaning of Bill of Lading: Definition, Purpose & Types

 Furthermore, the bill of lading acts as a title of ownership of goods.
 At first, the shipper owns the product.
 Next, the shipper releases the product to a carrier.
 Finally, the consignee receives and owns the product.
 This chain of command protects all three parties.
 Throughout the process of shipping, transportation, and receiving, the bill of lading is the sole proof of transaction.

-What’s On the Bill of Lading?
+What’s Included in a Bill of Lading?

 - Date – The date on top represents the date the BOL was issued.